Wet bags are amazing. They have so many uses.

 Best Travel Wet Bags for Cloth Diapers

-As I spoke about earlier, double pocket wet bags are the way to go for travelling as they let you keep your dry diapers, or wipes in one pocket, and dirty diapers in the other.
+As I spoke about earlier, double pocket wet bags are the way to go for traveling as they let you keep your dry diapers, or wipes in one pocket, and dirty diapers in the other.

-With the cost of the high-quality, Thirsties wet bag being more than double of two of the lower quality wet bags at the time of publication, for many, the decision between budget, and the need for quality protection in your diaper bag will have to be weighed carefully.
+With the cost of the high-quality, Thirsties wet bag being more than double of two of the lower-quality wet bags at the time of publication, for many, the decision between budget, and the need for quality protection in your diaper bag will have to be weighed carefully.

 - Two pockets: one wet, one dry mesh